MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/vscode-function-app-http-trigger/tutorial-vscode-serverless-node-test-local.md

 1. Open *index.js*, then click in the margin to the left of line 9 in the editor window.
 1. A small red dot appears to indicate a breakpoint.
-1. Remove the `?name=` argument from the URL in the browser and re-submit the browser request to the function.
+1. Remove the `?name=` argument from the URL in the browser and resubmit the browser request to the function.
 1. When the browser makes that request, VS Code stops the function code on that breakpoint:

     ![VS Code stopped on a breakpoint](../../media/functions-extension/debugging-breakpoint.png)